Vermilion Energy (NYSE:VET) Stock Price Down 6.6%

 Analyst Ratings Changes

-VET has been the subject of several research analyst reports.
-National Bank Financial lowered their target price on Vermilion Energy from C$52.00 to C$48.00 in a research note on Monday, July 18th.
-StockNews.com raised Vermilion Energy from a “hold” rating to a “buy” rating in a research note on Thursday, August 18th.
-BMO Capital Markets upped their target price on Vermilion Energy from C$35.00 to C$40.00 in a report on Friday, August 12th.
-Stifel Nicolaus upped their target price on Vermilion Energy from C$40.00 to C$47.00 in a report on Monday, August 15th.
-Finally, CIBC increased their price target on Vermilion Energy from C$32.00 to C$34.00 in a report on Wednesday, June 15th.
+Several research analysts have weighed in on the stock.
+Desjardins upped their price objective on shares of Vermilion Energy from C$32.50 to C$40.00 in a research note on Thursday, June 2nd.
+Raymond James upped their price objective on shares of Vermilion Energy from C$38.00 to C$40.00 in a research note on Friday, August 12th.
+Stifel Firstegy upgraded shares of Vermilion Energy from a “hold” rating to a “buy” rating in a research note on Thursday, June 30th.
+Scotiabank boosted their target price on shares of Vermilion Energy from C$36.00 to C$38.00 in a research report on Thursday, July 14th.
+Finally, StockNews.com raised shares of Vermilion Energy from a “hold” rating to a “buy” rating in a research report on Thursday, August 18th.
 Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $40.00.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $40.00.

 Vermilion Energy Trading Up 2.8 %